 Yes.
 The template works for stocks, options, futures, forex, and crypto.
 For options, add columns for Strike Price, Expiration, and Contract Type.
 For futures, add Contract Size and Tick Value.
 The P&L formulas need minor adjustments for futures tick values, but the core structure stays the same.

-When should I switch from a spreadsheet to software?
+When should I upgrade from a spreadsheet to journal software?

-How many columns should a trading journal have?
+How many columns should a trading journal spreadsheet have?